MarcL/marclittlemore.com/src/posts/2026/2026-01-25-rescuing-my-bricked-m1-macbook-pro.md

 Essentially, there are two different layers of the security onion:

 * **FileVault** is disk encryption.
 It makes your data unreadable if the laptop is stolen, but it doesn't stop someone from wiping the whole machine.
 * **Recovery Lock** is what I was dealing with.
 It's an MDM hurdle that locks the recovery partition itself.
-It's there to stop someone from simply hitting "factory reset."
+It's there to stop someone from simply hitting "factory reset" on a stolen laptop and reusing it.

 I was eventually told by the IT provider to call Apple Support.
-They suggested they could remove the recovery lock if I provided proof of purchase (which I had).
-When I finally got through to someone technical, he was a bit patronising but somewhat helpful.
+They suggested that Apple could remove the recovery lock if I provided proof of purchase (which I had).
+When I finally escalating the issue to someone technical at Apple, he was a bit patronising but somewhat helpful.
 He confirmed they couldn't actually remove the recovery key as it's a core security feature.

 He suggested the MDM hadn't actually been removed since I could still see the login screen.
-It turned out that was a total red herring, but it confirmed one thing: I was on my own to figure out how to wipe the hardware.
+It turned out that this wasn't actually correct, but it confirmed one thing: I was on my own to figure out how to wipe the hardware as nobody knew how to!

-Even after a device is removed from Apple Business Manager, M1 Macs can keep "cached" records that still see the machine as a corporate device.
+Even after a device is removed from Apple Business Manager, M1 Macs seem to keep cached records that still see the machine as a corporate device.
 Without the recovery key, you're a bit buggered as you can't even enter recovery mode to wipe the drive.

 ## The solution: DFU restore

 After a lot of research, I discovered that recovery locks on M1 Macs can be bypassed using DFU (Device Firmware Update) mode to completely restore the machine.
+Again, this can only be done if the laptop has been unenrolled from MDM.

 DFU mode allows you to reinstall the firmware and OS, bypassing all locks.
 The downside is that it erases everything on the Mac, but since I couldn't access it anyway, that wasn't an issue.